Saadogasia/InOut/README.md

 # InOUt - Expense & Wallet Tracker 💼

 **InOUt** is a simple and effective expense tracking app designed to help you manage your personal wallet.
-Track your income and expenses, categorize your transactions, and stay on top of your spending with ease.
+Track your income and expenses, and stay on top of your spending with ease.
 Built using **React Native** and powered by **Firebase**, InOUt provides secure and seamless financial tracking for users on the go.

 ## Features 🚀
 - **Track Income & Expenses**: Log your daily transactions and manage your wallet efficiently.